SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 A: The TPU/GPU can be used for up to 12 hours.
 However, Colab checks your activity every 30 minutes (on average) (whether you use TPU/GPU passively, wasting resources or not) by showing you a captcha.
 To ensure that your usage priority is not lowered and that you can continue to use TPU/GPU without problems, click on the captcha.
 It will disappear for the next 30 minutes or more.

 Q: What should I do after I finished using KoboldAI?<br>
 A: Get back to TPU/GPU Colab page, go to the "Runtime menu", click on "Manage Sessions" and terminate your open sessions that you no longer need.
-This trick can help you maintain higher priority towards getting a TPU.

 Q: I want to run KoboldAI in Colab with my preset settings (my preferred model/version/provider) instead of having to change the default settings in the Colab TPU page every time.
 How do I do this?<br>
 A: Change any of the parameters on the Colab TPU page (model/version/provider).
 At the top, next to "Help" you will see "Cannot save changes".
 Click on this and a window will appear with the option "Save a copy in Drive".
 Click on that.
 Voila!
 Now you have a copy of the official notebook with which you can do whatever you want (including changing the startup settings to suit your preferences).

 Q: Does KoboldAI have custom models support?<br>
 A: Yes, it does.
 You can run any AI model (up to 20B size) that can generate text from the [Huggingface](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads) website.
 To do this, on the page of the selected model, click on the "Copy model name to clipboard" square icon next to the model name highlighted in bold.
-Then go to the TPU/GPU Colab page (it depends on the size of the model you chose: GPU is for 1.3 and up to 6B models, TPU is for 6B and up to 20B models) and paste with Ctrl+C and Ctrl+V the path to the model in the "Model" field.
+Then go to the TPU/GPU Colab page (it depends on the size of the model you chose: GPU is for 1.3 and up to 6B models, TPU is for 6B and up to 20B models) and paste the path to the model in the "Model" field.
 The result will look like this: "Model: EleutherAI/gpt-j-6B".
 That's it, now you can run it the same way you run the KoboldAI models.

 ## Local